Cookies

 supporters

-free∃roica takes place as part of the Stegreif@JazzHall project, supported by the ZEIT STIFTUNG BUCERIUS, the Claussen-Simon-Stiftung, the Dr. E. A. Langner Stiftung, and the Rusch-Stiftung.
+freeEroica takes place as part of the Stegreif@JazzHall project, supported by the ZEIT STIFTUNG BUCERIUS, the Claussen-Simon-Stiftung, the Dr. E. A. Langner Stiftung, the Rusch-Stiftung and the AVENTIS Foundation.

 Production